dora-rs/dora/README.md

 ```
 (Pass the ID returned by `dora start` here.)

-7. You can then modify the different operators or nodes.
+7. You can then add or modify operators or nodes.
+For adding nodes easily, you can use the `dora` CLI again:

+- Run `dora new --kind operator --lang Rust <name>` to create a new Rust operator named `<name>`.
+- Run `dora new --kind custom-node --lang Rust <name>` to create a new custom node named `<name>`.

+You need to add the created operators/nodes to your dataflow YAML file.

 8. You can also download already implemented operators by putting links in the dataflow.
 This example will launch a webcam plot stream.